What are the impacts of Nitrogen Pollution?

 It makes up around 78% of the air you breathe.
 It is present in all living things, including the human body and plants.
 It is also used to store bulk packaged food to keep it fresh.
-Even for industrial purpose it is used to make electronic parts etc.
+Even for industrial purposes, it is used to make electronic parts, etc.

 Let us tell you that Nitrogen gas in an inert gas but the bacteria of soil fix nitrogen into a form that plants and animals can use to make amino acids and proteins.